Have you ever woken up, looked outdoors and seen beautiful, hanging fog with the sun streaming through?

 As I alluded to above, there are many type of Fog and Foggers, depending on the type of effects you want to create.

 In general, most units will only create one type of fog, so you’re not going to find a machine that can do many types of fog well.
 The processes to create the different effects are all a little different mechanically, so it’s not mix-and-match.

-This creates a cloud of smoky, 5′-10′ tall fog.
+These creates a cloud of smoky, thick fog..
 Depending on how long you run it, the fog cloud will get bigger and taller and slowly rise, as it is a heated vapor, and the heat causes the slow rising effect.

 It is not a fog effect that will lay low, due to the warmth in the vapor, it will rise.